Kansas City Chiefs vs. Washington Football Team NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Kansas City and its opponents have gone over the current 55.5-point total in five of six games (83.3%) this season.
+- Kansas City and its opponents have gone over the current 55-point total in five of six games this season.

-- The combined points per game average of the two teams, 55.4, is 0.1 points fewer than Sunday's over/under.
+- The two teams combine to score 55.4 points per game, 0.4 more than the total in this contest.

-- The 63.6 points per game these two squads have allowed to opponents this season are 8.1 more than the 55.5 total in this contest.
+- The 63.6 points per game these two squads have allowed to opponents this season are 8.6 more than the 55 over/under in this contest.

-- The Chiefs and their opponents score an average of 54.4 points per game, 1.1 fewer than Sunday's total.

-- The 55.5 total in this game is 10.8 points above the 44.7 average total in Football Team games this season.

 Chiefs stats and trends